 It’s important to note that specifying a vehicle is about more than just the engine, it’s about the whole truck.
 There are a number of questions you should ask yourself about your operations, the routes you travel on and your loads to determine which engine specification might be right for you.

-I have prepared a guide that outlines the key 4 questions you should consider.
+I have prepared a short guide that outlines the key 4 questions you should ask yourself before choosing an engine for your next truck.